yyyaohhh/tp/docs/UserGuide.md

 ### Finding Information about a module: `info`

-You can retrieve information about **any** module by its module code, including the modules **not** added to the study plan.
+You can retrieve information about **any** module by its module code, including the modules **not added** to your study plan.

-The **module code, modular credit and module description** of the module will be displayed.
+The **module code, module title, modular credit and module description** of the module will be displayed.

 Format: `info MODULE`